keystonejs/keystone/docs/guides/relationships.md

 };
 ```

 Now we can set a task for the User from the admin panel.
 But something is wrong!
 When we pick a task for the user and then check this task, the assignee is incorrect.
-We can solve this by...
+This can be solved by using a `Back Reference`.

 ## Enabling Back Reference between Users and Todos

-Back Reference is KeystoneJS' mechanism that can overwrite fields of the referenced entity.
+`Back Reference` is KeystoneJS' mechanism that can overwrite fields of the referenced entity.
 It is better seen in action, so let's write some code first.

 In `Users.js` adjust the `task` field to the following: